I went freestyle and my fountain grew bigger with low rocks. Am I garden wizard ?

 To be valid, these need to be placed with no other rocks in a 1 square radius.
 Extra points can be scored by positioning other items at the "knight's move" positions -- see the green squares.

-To be valid these need to be placed with no rocks in any of the squares at the immediate north, south, east or west.
+To be valid these need to be placed with no medium or large rocks in any of the squares at the immediate north, south, east or west.

 Extra points will be scored by aligning with other lanterns, horizontally or vertically -- the further apart, the better.
 This alignment is blocked by big or medium rocks (but not low or small)